rajmahadev8/Fin-Split/README.md

 ### 🐞 Challenges we ran into
 - It was challenging for us to put up security measures to safeguard user information from unauthorized users, as well as CORS policies to let authorized users access to our API endpoints.
 - Using a jsonwebtoken for authorization was a bit typical for us as we were trying out this method for the first time.
+- Working with complicated data structures in MongoDB was quite challenging, but the "mongoose" package made the work simple.

 ### 😎 Accomplishments that we're proud of
 - We found solutions to issues that actually exist in the world and affect us in our daily lives.